Are you destined to become a radio host? Just before you say no or yes:

 Prepare well, and you’ll have an easy time during your shows.
 Preparation actually gives you better flexibility when you perform.
 And how do you prepare?

-You can write scripts.
-Come up with a show rundown.
-Outline talking points.
-Find out more about your guest.
+You can write scripts, come up with a show rundown, outline talking points and research your on-air guest.

 And don’t just allocate several minutes either.
 Invest all the time it takes to make your radio show great.
 Once you have done your ultimate best, go the extra mile: